Ruling out light axions: the writing is on the wall: Solutions to the domain wall problem

 The work done by the energy difference between the volume of false vacuum and the true vacuum at $V=0$ is $\Delta E\sim\delta V \mathcal{R}^3$.
 Then we may find the force acting on the wall, $F_\text{DW}=\delta V \mathcal{R}^2$ and hence its acceleration:

 where we estimated the potential difference $\delta V$ to be the maximum of the potential generated by non-renormalisable operators.
 The true difference will be slightly smaller but this does not greatly affect our argument.
-We can estimate the time of collapse to be roughly when the acceleration is fast enough to accelerate the DW close to the speed of light, thereby overcoming the expansion of space and leading to collapse.
+We can estimate the time of collapse to be roughly when the acceleration is high enough for the wall to have a velocity close to the speed of light, thereby overcoming the expansion of space and leading to collapse.
 This leads to the requirement:

 The two inequalities \eqref{Eq:sec2-UpperBreakingBound} and \eqref{Eq:sec2-LowerBeakingBound} result in a constraint on the Planck scale suppressed, non-renormalisable operators required to solve the axion DW problem, while leaving the PQ solution to the strong-$CP$ problem unspoilt.
 Such a theory must obey